Slain LAPD Officer Juan Diaz remembered at memorial service

-LOS ANGELES (KABC) -- Family, friends and colleagues are saying their final goodbye to slain Los Angeles police Officer Juan Jose Diaz Monday.
+LOS ANGELES (KABC) -- Family, friends and colleagues said their final goodbye to slain Los Angeles police Officer Juan Jose Diaz Monday.

-His memorial service began at 9 a.m. at the Cathedral of Our Lady of the Angels in downtown L.A.
+His memorial service was held at the Cathedral of Our Lady of the Angels in downtown L.A, presided over by Archbishop Jose Gomez.

 Diaz was off-duty when he was fatally shot July 27 while he was eating at a taco stand with his girlfriend and her brothers in the area of Avenue 26 and Artesian Street in Lincoln Heights.